vpereira/hello_world/README.md

 # hello_world
 simplest hello_world rpm in the world.

-Some changes to trigger a rebuild
+Some changes to trigger a rebuild.
+More changes